cjaiello/Slack-Karma-Bot/README.md

 Python, Flask, PostgreSQL, running on Heroku

 ## Description
 Simple slack karma bot running on Heroku.
 You can give karma to users and take karma away from users.
-Karma giving and receiving is capped at 5 per Slack message.
+Karma giving and receiving is capped at 5 units of karma per Slack message.

 ## Usage:
 @christina_aiello++ or @christina_aiello-- (or +++, ++++, etc)